winitzki/scall/tutorial/programming_dhall.md

 The expression `λ(xx : a) → λ(yy : b) → k xx yy` is just an expanded form of the same function `k`.
 So, both sides of the assertion are equal.

-Here, Dhall verifies the equivalence of symbolic expression terms such as `λ(xx : a) → λ(yy : b) → k xx yy`.
+How does   Dhall verify  the equivalence of expression terms such as `λ(xx : a) → λ(yy : b) → k xx yy`?
-This code does not substitute any specific values of `xx` or `yy`, nor does it select a specific function `k` for the `assert` test.
+The Dhall interpreter  does not substitute any specific values of `xx` or `yy`, nor does it select a specific function `k`.
-The `assert` verifies that both sides are equal "symbolically" (that is, equal as unevaluated code expressions with free variables).
+The `assert` verifies that both sides are equal "symbolically"; that is, they must be _syntactically_ equal as unevaluated code expressions with free variables.
 This check is equivalent to a rigorous mathematical proof that the law holds.

 To see more examples, let us verify the laws of function composition: